Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Awarded to a student who has demonstrated strong grades in EBP and who has potential for capital R research, but currently engaged in small r research.

-The Progessional Practica Prize Award
+The Professional Practica Prize Award

 Established originally at Mohawk College as the Muriel Westmorland Prize and transferred to McMaster University in 1993.